Choose Your Help Topic Below

 - Increased engine noise

 - Excessive fuel consumption

-Exhaust gas typically flows through the exhaust manifold; catalytic converter, resonator and finally the muffler; which connects to the tailpipe.
-Finally, Each of these parts needs to function properly; for the system to work.
+So, exhaust gas typically flows through the exhaust manifold; catalytic converter, resonator and finally the muffler; which connects to the tailpipe.
+Therefore, each of these parts needs to function properly; for the system to work.